patrickrohr/SAMD21/README.md

-# SAMD21
+# SAMD21 Board Support Package
+## Overview
 Work in progress board support package for ATSAMD21.
 This project also includes a 'barebones' build system based on the GNU toolchain.
+Right now, this project includes:

+  - Clock Peripheral Interface
+  - Generic Clock Controller Peripheral Interface

+Checkout `Libraries/samd21-bsp`.
+Yes, I know, I need to rearrange some of the project.

+## Build
-You can build the project by `make`ing one of the following Configuration targets:
+Right now, configure the project by `make`ing the following Configuration target:

+`make TargetDebug` - Builds target debug configuration

+Then navigate to the newly created `Workspace/[SELECTED_CONFIGURATION]` and build using `make`.
+The BSP can be configured using `make menuconfig` using Kconfiglb and pulled in automatically via kconfiglib-cmake.

+The following Configuration targets are coming soon:

 `make all` - Builds all configurations